If you have hard boiled eggs on hand and want to do something creative with them, try one of these recipes.

 In a heavy saucepan over medium heat, melt the butter and add flour, stirring constantly.
 Slowly whisk in the broth and milk and stir until thickened.
 Whisk in mustard.
 Season with salt and pepper.
-Serve the sauce over the warm eggs and sprinkle with parsley.
+Drizzle the sauce over the warm eggs and sprinkle with parsley.
+Serve with boiled potatoes.

 Green Eggs and Ham

 From Taste of Home